Oziomajnr/Ozioma-Personal-Website/blog/_posts/2026-03-17-property-based-testing-in-vibe-coding-era.markdown

     }
 }
 ```

 That's the key thing about this approach.
 I can't easily verify a 300-line backtracking algorithm is correct.
 I can verify that a 15-line rule checker is correct.
 PBT lets you shift verification effort from the hard thing (the algorithm) to the easy thing (the rules).

-After running the test suite, some of the test failed, with the following invariants broken.
+After running the test suite, some of the tests failed, with the following invariants broken.

 ## Rematches (Rule 2)

 The most basic property broke first.
 No rematches.